Facebook is quietly pressuring its independent fact-checkers to change their rulings

 — Elizabeth Warren (@SenWarren) August 14, 2020

 In a series of conversations with Fast Company and in a letter to a group of Democratic senators, Facebook emphasized an important exception to its exemption for opinion content. “[W]hen someone posts content based on false facts—even if it’s an op-ed or editorial—it is still eligible for fact-checking,” Kevin Martin, Facebook’s vice president for U.S. public policy, told Democratic senators including Elizabeth Warren and Sheldon Whitehouse in an August 7 letter, echoing comments sent to Fast Company.
-And, Martin told the senators: “If a publisher wishes to dispute a fact-check rating, they can do so directly with the fact-checker.”

-But in its letter to the senators, Facebook did not address other significant exceptions to these rules, caveats that the company has not previously disclosed.
+But in its response to the senators, Facebook did not address other significant exceptions to its rules, caveats that the company has not previously disclosed.

 While fact-checkers decide which ratings to place on content, Facebook says it makes a superseding decision: It “sets the guidelines for the scope of the program,” says a Facebook spokesperson—that is, it determines what content is eligible for fact-checking.
 In some cases, Facebook may intervene if it thinks that a piece of content was mistakenly rated, by asking fact-checkers to adjust their ratings, a spokesperson acknowledged to Fast Company.

-This would seem to break with the company policy that says fact-checkers, not Facebook, are responsible for determining the rating on a piece of content, and that publishers must appeal their ratings to the fact-checkers directly.
+This would seem to break with a policy that says fact-checkers, not Facebook, are responsible for determining the rating on a piece of content, and that publishers must appeal their ratings to the fact-checkers directly.
+“If a publisher wishes to dispute a fact-check rating, they can do so directly with the fact-checker,” Martin wrote in his letter to the senators.

 Facebook’s power to determine what counts as “opinion” is still based on an expansive definition, thanks in part to a single clause in its policy.
 The company says that opinion content includes not only articles like op-eds, but posts “shared from a website or Page with the main purpose of expressing the opinions or agendas of public figures, think tanks, NGOs, and businesses.”
 That broad exemption would appear to cover people like Lila Rose, who is now designated as a “Public Figure” on Facebook.

-Additionally, apart from the fact-check labels, Facebook also reserves the power to remove a page’s “misinformation strikes,” the internal penalties that come with false ratings and that can restrict a page’s distribution and its ability to monetize.
+Apart from the fact-check labels, a Facebook spokesperson also acknowledged the company may remove a page’s “misinformation strikes,” the internal penalties that come with false ratings, if the company determines that a repeat offender “does not warrant additional consequences.”
+Earning strikes can restrict a page’s distribution and its ability to monetize.

 Facebook did not disclose to Fast Company how often it intervened in fact-checks or misinformation strikes, saying it only occurred in “rare” instances.
 The company also declined to share a list of specific URLs that had recently been given fact-check labels, or content that had been labeled but later lost a label for any reason.
 That has left the discovery of altered fact-check labels up to journalists and the fact-checkers themselves.